 Most of our members provide services or expertise to help families in a variety of processes.
 Hence, the value for FDRIO’s members is to belong to a single organization that meets as many of their diverse professional needs as possible.

 (a) Our Sections develop standards of practice, training and certification for as many FDR processes as is feasible and practical.
-We have created a comprehensive set of Standards of Practice for the benefit of our members.
+We have created a comprehensive set of Standards of Practice including Guidelines for Screening for Power Imbalances and Domestic Violence, for the benefit of our members and the public.
 The Sections work together to harmonize the process for certification to simplify training and certification processes for all FDR professionals.